Meth Addiction Treatment Center in Worcester, Massachusetts

 Call our free helpline now.

-a counselor comforts a patient in a meth addiction treatment centerMethamphetamine, or meth, is a powerfully addictive drug.
+Meth is a powerfully addictive drug.
 It’s a stimulant, which means it increases functioning in areas of your brain related to focus, energy, and pleasure.
-It looks like a white power but can also be found in a glass form called “crystal meth.”
+It looks like a white powder, but can also be found in a clear, glass-like form called “crystal meth.”
+However, the dangers of meth are significant.

 • Smoking